microsoft

 How could I avoid this going forward?
 2 Options

-Option 1 – When creating the VM, I should set my own password, and record it somewhere
+Option 1 – When creating the VM, set and record the password.

-Option 2 – I could use Rufus to create a new VM without TPM/Secure boot enabled.
+Option 2 – To avoid this all together, use Rufus to create a new VM without TPM/Secure boot enabled.

 Wrapping this up — Bypassing security allowed me to access my VM again.
-However, it leaves the VM more vulnerable to attack, which is why I enabled security on this vm and properly recorded its password.
+However, it leaves the VM more vulnerable to attack.
+In the end, I enabled security on this vm and properly recorded its password.